St Joseph’s Cathedral Primary School

 Pupils progress meetings, scrutiny of work and data indicates that pupils are making good progress from their starting point.

-Using ‘pass survey’ data from Y2-6 we identify pupils who may have a negative view of school or themselves.
+Using ‘pass survey’ data from Y1-6 we identify pupils who may have a negative view of school or themselves.
 Support is offered at class level or more a specialised provision where needed.
 From group nurture support to 1:1 thrive support, staff within school provide this through our universal provision.
-Where support is needed beyond that available within school, this has been through services such as the Baxter therapeutic service, sessions with Jez Jones, CAMHS practitioner and Exchange counselling service.
+Where support is needed beyond that available within school, this has been through services such as the Baxter therapeutic service, sessions with CAMHS practitioner and Exchange counselling service.

 All staff are aware of vulnerable groups and these are carefully tracked and discussed at pupil progress meetings where provision for these pupils is reviewed.
 Support is also offered to the wider family where needed.
 This has been popular with parents as identified in our parental surveys.

-Support was offered to subsidise school extra-curricular experiences and events including a residential event.
+Support is offered to subsidise school extra-curricular experiences and events including a residential event.
 A number of school visits were subsidised enabling all children to experience a range of activities without the risk of financial worries for the family.